 Vera Michalski-Hoffmann, President of the jury

-The publisher Vera Michalski-Hoffmann, long committed to promoting literature and the written word, founded the publishing group Libella with Jan Michalski.
-Since 1986, numerous authors have been brought out in French and Polish at various publishing houses, including Noir sur Blanc, Buchet-Chastel, Phébus, and Wydawnictwo Literackie.
-In 2004 Vera Michalski created the Jan Michalski Foundation for Writing and Literature, whose mission is to provide support to practitioners of the written word and foster the love of reading.
+The publisher Vera Michalski-Hoffmann, who has always been committed to promoting literature and the written word, founded the publishing group Libella with Jan Michalski.
+Since 1986, numerous authors have been brought out in French and Polish at various publishing houses, including Noir sur Blanc, Buchet-Chastel, Phébus, Wydawnictwo Literackie, and World Editions.
+In 2004 Vera Michalski created the Jan Michalski Foundation for Writing and Literature, whose mission is to foster literary creation and encourage the practice of reading through a range of initiatives and activities.

 The political cartoonist and author of French comic books Julien Berjeaut, known as Jul, was born in 1974.
 He graduated with a teaching degree in history and was teaching Chinese history when he decided to devote himself to cartooning.
 He has worked for a number of newspapers and magazines, including Lire, Charlie Hebdo, Le Nouvel Observateur, Libération, and Le Monde.
 In 2005 he published his first comic book with Il faut tuer José Bové, a popular success that poked fun at anti-globalists.
 Jul has also worked as a cartoonist for various television shows (Le Grand Journal on Canal+, La Grande Librairie on France 5, 28 minutes on Arte).
 In 2012 his series Silex and the City was adapted for television (Arte) as an animated series, followed by 50 nuances de Grecs, inspired by his comic book of the same name.
 In 2016 he became the new cartoonist behind the venerable Lucky Luke series of comic books, the volume in English, A Cowboy In High Cotton, was published in 2021.